+ How Do Housecalls Work With COVID-19?

 Please contact us with any specific questions or concerns regarding the home euthanasia visit.

-Yes and no. We will see pets with anxiety and aggression for home euthanasia, with proper precautions in place.
+Yes and no. We will see anxious/aggressive pets needing home euthanasia, with proper precautions in place.
 If your pet has bitten a human recently, please let us know so that we can discuss additional steps in our plan.
 In most cases we are not able to see aggressive or very nervous pets for integrative therapies since this requires us to be touching the pet for extended periods of time, likely increasing their stress levels rather than decreasing them.
 You can discuss with your primary vet whether pre-visit medications could help to lower their anxiety enough to allow for treatment.

 Due to the time restraints of housecall visits, we are no longer offering services for routine or illness care.
 Our current services are meant to complement the treatments and diagnostics performed by your primary and specialist veterinarians, so you will need to maintain a relationship with your regular vet (at least one exam per year) for routine and urgent care.